List of Q Idioms:

 - He’s in a quandary about whether to spend $100,000 on business school or just try to start his own business and learn from experience.

-- The growth in the number of deer in this neighborhood has created a quandary for residents because they eat people’s flowers and gardens and jump out in front of cars.
+- The growth in the number of deer in this neighborhood has created a quandary for residents because they eat people’s flowers and garden vegetables.

 in close quarters: being together with others in a small space.